Python Tutorials: Natural Language Processing and Relation Extraction

 These are the keywords like such as, a, including, etc. which are commonly used to relate one thing to another.
-This type of patterns can be made by hand coding to extract the information relates.
+This type of pattern can be made by hand-coding to extract the information relates.

 Moreover, there are some other relations often hold between specific entities like located in, founded, and cure.

 Supervised Machine Learning for Relations:

 In the training of relation extractor by supervised machine learning, we first choose a set of relevant named entities and label them, then train a classifier.
-In supervised learning one more thing can be included that is known as a Gazetteer and trigger word feature for relation extraction.
-Trigger list for a family contains parent, wife, husband, grandparent, etc. It may also include the list of the country or other geopolitical words.
+In supervised learning, one more thing can be included that is known as a Gazetteer and trigger word feature for relation extraction.
+The trigger list for a family contains parent, wife, husband, grandparent, etc. It may also include the list of the country or other geopolitical words.

 Semi-Supervised Machine Learning:

 In the bootstrapping method, no training set is required.
 A few seed tuples are required to bootstrap the data.
 It uses the seeds to learn to populate a relation directly.
 It gathers seed pairs that relation and iterates to find the sentences with these pairs.
 For example, seeds are (George Washington, Virginia), so it will generate the following results.